Rozapz/BikeSharing/README.md

 ## Results
+To start the study, first lets start to see who are the main users for this program.

 ![Gender Break Down](Images/Gender_Break_Down.PNG)

+It can be seen that more advertisment can be done for female users to encourage them to use this program more.
+Next lets take a look at the end location of the bikes.

 ![Top Ending Location](Images/Top_Ending_Location.PNG)

+This graph shows that Manhatan area is the destination for most of the bikes.
+This area has high traffic and this is showing in the usage of the bikes.
+Now lets take a look at the time that bikes are used.

 ![Checkout Times for user](Images/Checkout_Times_for_users.PNG)

+This graph shows that most users are using the bikes less than an hour.
+Lets get more details and investigates who are using the bikes more, male or female users.

 ![Checkout times by Gender](Images/Checkout_times_by_Gender.PNG)

+The above graph shows that male users are female users are both using the bikes in a simillar way.Next lets take a look at the rush hour time and see if we can find a relation between bike use and time of the day during weekdays.

 ![Trip by Weekday per Hour](Images/Trip_by_Weekday_per_Hour.PNG)

+As it can be seen, out assumption on the local users who use the bike to beat the traffic is correct.

 ![Trip by gender](Images/Trip_by_gender.PNG)